Drinking & Driving Lawyer in Calgary, AB

 Start Working on Your Defence Today

-> Get in touch with our defence firm to find out how we can help you.
+Get in touch with our Calgary criminal defence law firm to find out how we can help you.

-> BILINGUAL SERVICES AVAILABLE:
+BILINGUAL SERVICES AVAILABLE:

 MY FIRM'S STAFF CAN TRANSLATE AND EXPLAIN THE LEGAL PROCESS TO YOU IN SPANISH AND ITALIAN.

 The Ignition Interlock Program is a blood screening device that is installed into your vehicle to prevent usage if the operator’s blood-alcohol content (BAC) levels measure over a pre-set limit.
 Once the vehicle has been started, the driver is required to provide random breath samples.

 To learn more about the Alberta Ignition Interlock Program, visit the online overview or contact my law firm to see if you are eligible for this program following your impaired driving conviction.

 If an officer has a reasonable suspicion that an individual is driving under the influence of drugs, they have the power to demand that you perform a roadside sobriety test or DRE.
 Refusal to perform a roadside sobriety test can result in additional criminal charges and penalties, and can even lead to your arrest.